NFDI4BIOIMAGE/training/_sources/content_types/slide.md

 ## Bio-Image Data Strudel for Workshop on Research Data Management in TU Dresden Core Facilities

-Cornelia Wetzker
+Wetzker, Cornelia

+Published 2023-11-08

 Licensed cc-by-4.0

-short introduction to research data management in bio-imaging and NFDI4BIOIMAGING for facilities of TU Dresden Technology Platform
+This presentation gives a short outline of the complexity of data and metadata in the bioimaging universe.
+It introduces NFDI4BIOIMAGE as a newly formed consortium as part of the German 'Nationale Forschungsdateninfrastruktur' (NFDI) and its goals and tools for data management including its current members on TU Dresden campus. &nbsp;

 Tags: research data management, TU Dresden, bioimage data, NFDI4BIOIMAGE